carpentries-incubator/machine-learning-novice-sklearn/_episodes/04-clustering.md

 > # Comparing k-means and spectral clustering performance
 > Modify the program we wrote in the previous exercise to use spectral clustering instead of k-means, save it as a new file.
 > Time how long both programs take to run.
-Add the line `import time` at the top of boths file, as the first line in the file get the start time with `start_time = time.time()`.
+Add the line `import time` at the top of both files, as the first line in the file get the start time with `start_time = time.time()`.
 > End the program by getting the time again and subtracting the start time from it to get the total run time.
 Add `end_time = time.time()` and `print("Elapsed time:",end_time-start_time,"seconds")` to the end of both files.
 > Compare how long both programs take to run generating 4,000 samples and testing them for between 2 and 10 clusters.
 > How much did your run times differ?